aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 Nathan’s curiosity and exploration of the Cornell “How Many?” device, along with his mention of the Pickett Model 700, inspired me to research further and to consider writing an article of my own.

 It took me a while to find it, but I did eventually find Katz’s article in **Photogrammetric Engineering**.
+Reading this, and other articles Katz wrote for the Rand Corporation, gave me an appreciation for the man’s writing style and insight to problems of aerial photography.

 ## What Is It For?